appgardenstudios/hyaline-actions/check-pr/README.md

 * `outstanding_recommendations` - The number of recommendations that are unchecked and not marked as completed.
 * `total_recommendations` - The total number of recommendations (sum of `completed_recommendations` and `outstanding_recommendations`)

+Note: Outdated recommendations are excluded from these recommendation numbers.

 # Developing